All Saints Should March into a Viewing of This Uplifting True Story

 NOT RECOMMENDED FOR: Small children, only because young ones are likely to get bored.

-All Saints, directed by Steve Gomer, opens in theaters August 25, 2017.
+All Saints, directed by Steve Gomer, opened in theaters August 25, 2017; available for home viewing December 12, 2017.
 It runs 108 minutes and stars John Corbett, Cara Buono, Barry Corbin, Nelson Lee, Myles Moore and Chonda Pierce.
 Watch the trailer for All Saints here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.